My heart is ready, O God,

 for ten minutes daily, to ask for His guidance,

-and receive the Spirit's gift of Divine Mercy.
+and to receive the Spirit's gift of wisdom.

 When I'm back in the lineup, The Beast

 scornfully glares at me from the mound